bitwarden/directory-connector/README.md

 # Bitwarden Directory Connector

-The Bitwarden Directory Connector is a a desktop application used to sync your Bitwarden enterprise organization to an existing directory of users and groups.
+The Bitwarden Directory Connector is a desktop application used to sync your Bitwarden enterprise organization to an existing directory of users and groups.

 Supported directories: